microsoft/nni/docs/tutorial_3_tryTunersAndAssessors.md

 NNI provides an easy to adopt approach to set up parameter tuning algorithms as well as early stop policies, we call them **Tuners** and **Assessors**.

 **Tuner** specifies the algorithm you use to generate hyperparameter sets for each trial.
 In NNI, we support two approaches to set the tuner.
-1. Directly use tuner provided by nni sdk
+1. Directly use tuner provided by NNI sdk

         required fields: builtinTunerName and classArgs.